simoncblyth/opticks/notes/sop/simtrace_intersect_testing.rst

         ## has PMTSim_standalone complications (juno only lib giving access to JUNO geometry),
         ## maybe easier to make another executable without that dependency to avoids the complication

+    ./u4/tests/U4SimtraceSimpleTest.{sh,cc,py}
+        ## to avoid complications with the above start this one
+        ## without the PMTSim_standalone dep for non-JUNO tests

 Scripts with "Simtrace"
 -------------------------------